-The Japanese tanks had done on top of the cliff shooting

-at us and we was on our way over there.
+The Japanese tanks had done on top of the cliff shooting at us and we was on our way over there.
 So we got to Corregidor.
 The man wouldn't let us leave.
-He said, 'You can't leave here 6~ because the Japanese Navy has Manila Bay all blocked out there and said, 'You haven't got a chance to get out of here.'
+He said, 'You can't leave here because the Japanese Navy has Manila Bay all blocked out there' and said, 'You haven't got a chance to get out of here.'
 So we went on up the bank and went in to one of the Corregidor tunnels.
 In this tunnel, I never saw as many people in there in my life.
 They was all sitting down on their rumps and they pulled their feet in and drawed their legs in so they had a little mining car that went back into the back end of the tunnel and kept digging this dirt out to make more room for more people.
 And they was bringing it outside and dumping it in this dirt and rock.

 It was getting pretty tiresome because you couldn't go to sleep sitting up there on the rocks there and leaning your head back against the wall and afraid to put your foot out there, afraid somebody was going to run over it.
 So they hollered out for a detail, but before they hollered out for a detail, why they said, 'You boys that come from Bataan, if you want to eat, go down to the mess hall.'
 So we all went down to the mess hall and about that time we sat there at the table and went to eat, why the bombing raid hit us.
-And they hollered, ' Airplanes- eating and about that time there was a shell hit the end of the mess hall.
+And they hollered, 'Airplanes - bombing raid.'
+Of course, we was hungry and we just kept on eating and about that time there was a shell hit the end of the mess hall.
 And the concrete dust commenced to flying and I jumped to the floor, fell on the floor.
 But, of course, it was done over with then.
 Then we went on back up to the tunnel, stayed in there until nighttime.

 They hollering for a volunteer bunch of men.
-And I says, well I says, 'Anything will beat this place so I think I'll volunteer.'
-So quite a few of us went out and lined up and we went down to the waterfront.
-They had a little small boat there, loaded us and they said they was going to take us to Ft.
-Drum.
+And I says well I says, 'Anything will beat this place so I think I'll volunteer.'
+So quite a few of us went out and lined up and we went down to the waterfront, They had a little small boat there, loaded us and they said they was going to take us to Fort Drum.
 I said, 'What's that?'
 And they said, 'That's a concrete battleship on in Manila Bay.'
-So we went out and the Japanese was still shooting over towards Corregidor but it'd already got dark so we weren't bothered much with the planes.
-And we went on to Ft.
+So we went out and the Japanese was still shooting over towards Corregidor but

 Drum and we pulled up along beside of this concrete battleship and it was dark there.
-And of course, they had black-outs.
+And of course, they had blackouts.
 And then they opened the door to it and we climbed up this ladder and went in this ship.
-And all these boys were all cleaned up--clean clothes don--looked mighty good in there.
+And all these boys were all cleaned up - clean clothes on-looked might good in there.
 We was all dirty and come from Bataan and all.
-Course, it'd been several days since we'd gotten to wash up and I know I hadn't washed any clothes in about four or five days because I hadn't had a chance to go down to the creek to wash them.
+Course, it'd been several days since we'd gotten to wash up and I know I hadn't washed any clothes in about four or five days because hadn't had a chance to go down to the creek to wash them.
 And there was all the clothes I had, what I had on.